ironbar/mnist_universe/docs/08_causality.md

 #### Ladder of causation

->First, very early in our evolution, we humans realized that the world is not made up only of dry facts(what we might call data today); rather these facts are glue together by an intrincate web of cause-effect relationships.
+>First, very early in our evolution, we humans realized that the world is not made up only of dry facts(what we might call data today); rather these facts are glue together by an intricate web of cause-effect relationships.
 >Second, causal explanations, not dry facts, make up the bulk of our knowledge, and should be the cornerstone of machine intelligence.

 ![ladder_causation](https://hpccsystems.com/wp-content/uploads/2022/09/Ladder-1.png)